Translate:

 "Apollo 11 was humanity's greatest achievement.
 Pickering and Bisney have collected some of the best images of little-known events from the lead-up to humankind's first steps on another world."―Jason Rhian, senior editor, SpaceFlight Insider

-This engaging and unprecedented work captures the compelling story of President Kennedy's role in shaping the United States space program, set against the Cold War with the Soviet Union.
-The stunning collection of photographs, documents and artifacts illustrates Kennedy's close association with the race to space during his storied time in office.
+This engaging and unprecedented work captures the compelling story of President Kennedy's critical role in shaping the United States space program, especially during the tense period of the Cold War with the Soviet Union.
+The stunning collection of photographs, documents, and artifacts vividly illustrates Kennedy's close association with the race to space throughout his storied time in office.

-In addition to the exhaustive research and rare photographs, many unpublished, the authors have also included excerpts from Kennedy's speeches, news conferences, and once-secret White House recordings to provide the reader with more context through the president's own words.
-While Kennedy did not live to see the fruition of many of the endeavors he supported, his legacy lives on in many ways--many of which are captured in this important work.
+In addition to the exhaustive research and rare photographs, many of which are unpublished, the authors have included excerpts from Kennedy's speeches, news conferences, and once-secret White House recordings.
+These elements provide the reader with more context through the president's own words.
+While Kennedy did not live to see the fruition of many of the endeavors he supported, his enduring legacy continues to inspire many aspects of the space program—many of which are captured in this significant work.

 Forward by Dr. Christopher C. Kraft Jr.